KiwiCo Crates Review: Everything You Need to Know Before You Buy

 Tinker Crate

-The Tinker Crate aims to inspire kids to use their problem-solving and critical thinking skills to tackle challenges where there is no one right answer.
-With awesome hands-on projects that are designed by experts and tested by kids, the Tinker Crate is an excellent resource to help kids gain crucial skills while having fun.
+The Tinker Crate aims to inspire kids to use their problem-solving and critical-thinking skills to tackle challenges with no single right answer.
+With awesome hands-on projects designed by experts and tested by kids, Tinker Crate is an excellent resource for helping kids gain crucial skills while having fun.

 Examples of Tinker Crate projects include: